GluuFederation/docs-oxd-prod/3.1.2/sources/libraries/languages/java/index.md

 When you use the oxd https extension, all operations of the API (except Setup Client) must be protected by an access token.
 Get Client Token allows you to obtain such "protection API token" very easily: Just provide the **client_id** and **client_secret** you obtained in the call to [Setup Client](#setup-client).

 Besides a token this operation will give you additional information such as an expiration period in seconds.
-Once the expiration time has elapsed the access token is no longer valid and you should request a new one by using this very operation, or by a call to [Get Access Token by Refresh Token](#get-access-token-by-refresh-token).
+Once the expiration time has elapsed, the access token is no longer valid and you should request a new one by using this operation or by a call to [Get Access Token by Refresh Token](#get-access-token-by-refresh-token).

 To learn more about the input and output of this operation check the [API page](https://gluu.org/docs/oxd/api/#get-client-token).

 A working example can be found at sample project: See method `getPAT` in class [OxdService](https://github.com/GluuFederation/oxd-java-sample/blob/master/src/main/java/org/xdi/oxd/sample/bean/OxdService.java).
 There, for simplicity a new PAT is requested every time an operation is called (the expiration time is not being used).

 #### Register Site

 !!!
 Note:
-    You can obviate this operation if already used [Setup Client](#setup-client)
+    You can skip this operation if already used [Setup Client](#setup-client)

 Think of this operation as a means to introduce your website (app) to oxd.
-It returns an identifier that must be passed when calling any of API operations (except for the two listed above).
-This is the so-called "**oxd_id**".
+It returns an identifier that must be passed when calling any API operation (except for the two listed above).
+This is called the "**oxd_id**".

 This operation will attempt to register a new OpenID Client at your OP.
 Remember that if your OP does not support dynamic registration (e.g. Google), you have to obtain a **client_id** and a **client_secret** yourself and supply those as parameters of this operation.
 This will make oxd skip the client registration.